Vitols999/QMS-WIKI/AxMaintainIndex.md

 * * * * * * * * * *

+_Attention:_

-_Attention: This page contains examples for formatting links.
+* _This page contains examples for formatting links.
 The anchors of these links don't exist.
 To avoid that these links cause problems with the scripts `LinkCheck.sh` and `HtmlMake.py` a point is added in the middle of some file names and 3 points are added at the end of a reference!_
+* _To avoid misinterpretation some example lines are prefixed with a backslash `\`.
+Don't use this backslash in the files discussed!_

 # Maintaining the QMS Wiki Index